 Welcome to Subscribe On Youtube

-A binary matrix means that all elements are 0 or 1.
-For each individual row of the matrix, this row is sorted in non-decreasing order.
+A row-sorted binary matrix means that all elements are 0 or 1 and each row of the matrix is sorted in non-decreasing order.

 You can't access the Binary Matrix directly.
 You may only access the matrix using a BinaryMatrix interface:

-• BinaryMatrix.get(x, y) returns the element of the matrix at index (x, y) (0-indexed).
+• BinaryMatrix.get(row, col) returns the element of the matrix at index (row, col) (0-indexed).

-• BinaryMatrix.dimensions() returns a list of 2 elements [m, n], which means the matrix is m * n.
+• BinaryMatrix.dimensions() returns the dimensions of the matrix as a list of 2 elements [rows, cols], which means the matrix is rows x cols.

 Submissions making more than 1000 calls to BinaryMatrix.get will be judged Wrong Answer.
 Also, any solutions that attempt to circumvent the judge will result in disqualification.

-For custom testing purposes you're given the binary matrix mat as input in the following four examples.
-You will not have access the binary matrix directly.
+For custom testing purposes, the input will be the entire binary matrix mat.
+You will not have access to the binary matrix directly.

 Example 1: